Connect with us

 On Juneteenth, they broke ground for their Southern-Agrarian Trading Center under their company Ancestral Be-kin, which is located on the farmland.
 The goal of the center is to preserve the Black agrarian legacy by teaching sustainable agricultural and land-based skills to young Black farmers and youth.
 Their vision is to bridge the gap between older Black farmers and the next generation of those interested in farming and agrarian living.

-The center will be a that merges generations of Black farmers and cultural workers.
-It will give student groups and interns the to have several days to be mentored and learn about food injustice and sustainable agriculture.
+The center will be a space that merges generations of Black farmers and cultural workers.
+It will give student groups and interns the opportunity to have several days to be mentored and learn about food injustice and sustainable agriculture.
 The Springses want this to be a learning space regardless of experience levels.

-In their research, the discovered that the farm, which had been in Kevin's for four generations, was a central Mississippi farm that was operated cooperatively by Black families.
+In their research, the couple discovered that the farm, which had been in Kevin’s family for four generations, was a central Mississippi farm that was operated cooperatively by Black families.
 The families shared farming resources and expertise in the early to mid-20th century.

 In 2017, Kevin attended a Winston County Self Help Cooperative meeting and expressed to the local elder farmer that he didn’t know anything about farming and pleaded for help.
 The couple relied heavily on the group’s experience and wisdom for the successful development of the farm’s operations.